 Joining The Club

 Anyone wishing to participate in Agility at NST & ODC is required to be a member of the Club.
-You may be assessed prior to joining, however, once you have passed the assessment you will be unable to start training until you have payed the appropriate membership fee and received your membership card.
+You must be assessed prior to joining, however, once you have passed the assessment you will be unable to start training until you have purchased both a General Club Membership and the Agility Membership.
+You can do this online.
+Once you have registered you will be provided with a membership card.
+Although you do not need to wear it during class, you must keep this card with you at all times and present it when asked.

 Important To Remember